saurabh02/citrine-python-converter-template/README.md

 You can change the name of the module by renaming the file.
 Just be sure it contains a `convert` method that takes keyword arguments.

+### `description.yaml`

+This file contains a description of the converter that is used when constructing a UI for it.
+The main block is list of arguments, giving their name and type along with a description of the argument and whether it is required or optional.
+The example file contains additional information about specifying types.

 ### `setup.py`

 This file describes your converter package.